-AWS Control Tower creates an orchestration layer for other AWS services including AWS Organizations, AWS Service Catalog and AWS Single Sign-on – this Orchestration layer makes it easier for administrators who are managing more than a handful of AWS accounts.
+AWS Control Tower creates an orchestration layer for other AWS services, including AWS Organizations, AWS Service Catalog and AWS Single Sign-On.
+This orchestration layer makes it easier for administrators who are managing more than a handful of AWS accounts.

 AWS Control Tower Features

-AWS Control Tower has 4 main features:
+AWS Control Tower has four main features, which are outlined below.

 - Disallow access as a root user without multi-factor authentication